Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 If the log exists, delete it and re-launch the game.

-If the log does not exists, or is not recreated after relaunch, the mod is not loaded at all.
+If the log does not exists, or is not recreated after relaunch, the mod is not loaded.

-Please check that `version.dll` exists at game folder, and that `doorstop_config.ini` in the same folder is pointing to the right dll and path.
-When in doubt, reinstall this mod and overwrite the files.

-Double-clicking `doorstop_config` should open the file in notepad, and the line `targetAssembly` is the first mod to be loaded.
-Any other mods will be depending on it loading them.
+Please follow mod loader's troubleshoot section.

 ## Check Mod Errors

-If you get the log but mod is still not working, read the mod log.
+If you get the log but mod is still not working, read the mod log and/or game log (`Player.log`).
-Errors in this mods are contained, so they may not break the game, but will be recorded in mod log.

 Errors normally have "Error" or "Exception" in the message, and are usually logged differently from normal messages.
 If you do find errors, chances are it will need to be fixed by a programmer modder.
 Mod is open source.